cfrancisco/AlexandriaApp/ui/README.md

 ### :computer: Using Docker

-You also could build a new image for docker
+You could also build a new image for docker

 ```
    docker build -f Dockerfile -t alexfrontend .
 ```

-and updates the docker-compose file and running it using the command:
+updates the docker-compose file and running it using the command:

 ```
    cd ..